lammps/lammps/doc/src/Errors_messages.rst

    See the region prism command for details.

 *Can only use -plog with multiple partitions* Self-explanatory.
-See doc page discussion of command-line switches.
+See page discussion of command-line switches.

 *Can only use -pscreen with multiple partitions* Self-explanatory.
-See doc page discussion of command-line switches.
+See page discussion of command-line switches.

 *Can only use Kokkos supported regions with Kokkos package* Self-explanatory.